-2023-2024 Concert Season
+2025-2026 Concert Season

 *Concert Season Underwritten by Texas Children's Hospital

-Please NOTE: Patrons, staff, volunteers, performers, and guests must adhere to the venue’s health and safety protocols for all performances.
+Please Note: Patrons, staff, volunteers, performers, and guests must adhere to the venue’s health and safety protocols for all performances.

-Saturday, May 11, 2024 at 7pm
+Saturday, September 27th, 2025 at 7pm

 The Hobby Center for the Performing Arts | Zilkha Hall